maguowei/awesome-stars/README.md

 ## TypeScript

+- [blueprint](https://github.com/palantir/blueprint) - A React UI toolkit for the web
-- [jupyterlab](https://github.com/jupyter/jupyterlab) - JupyterLab computational environment.
+- [jupyterlab](https://github.com/jupyterlab/jupyterlab) - JupyterLab computational environment.
 This is a very early preview, and is not suitable for general usage yet.

 ## License